otjones/thesis/README.md

 ### blender-main.py

 This script was written to be used as an add-on, and was run from Blender's text editor.
-In BLender, open a text editor window and paste the code.
+In Blender, open a text editor window and paste the code.
 Edit the paramters at the top of the script and run.
 A UI panel will appear on the right hand side of the 3D viewport workspace with further prompts and two buttons.

 - **Export:** Runs the export sequence to save to disk the .GEO .SRC and .REC files and the room configuration description files (if uncommented in code)
 - **Build Instructions:** Exports .TXT files to describe which sources and recievers are in which room, using the bounding box empty.